prometheus/test-infra/tools/block-sync/README.md

-# blockSynch - TSDB Data Synchronization Tool
+# block-sync - TSDB Data Synchronization Tool

 The `block-sync` command is a CLI tool designed to synchronize TSDB data with an object storage system.